 This a VST3 plug-in (on Windows/macOS).
 An Audio Unit version is also available for macOS.

-It converts audio from most stereo and surround formats to binaural (stereo for headphone listening) with head tracking, so that virtual speakers are correctly positioned and stay locked to your environment as you move your head.
+It converts most stereo and surround formats to binaural (two-channel stereo for headphone listening).
+It also reads position information from a Supperware Head Tracker so that virtual speakers are correctly positioned, and locked in place as you move your head.

-You can use it to watch films, listen to music, or get a perspective when you’re working with immersive audio.
-It will work natively at any sample rate from 44.1kHz to 192kHz.
+You can use it to watch films, listen to music, or get a perspective when you’re producing immersive audio.
+It works at any sample rate from 44.1kHz to 192kHz.

 Why it exists